 IMF unveils new corruption policy for member states

-WASHINGTON, DC, United States (AFP) — The International Monetary Fund (IMF) will systematically address corruption and its impact on economic growth with all its member countries under new guidelines launched yesterday.
+WASHINGTON, United States (AFP) — The International Monetary Fund (IMF) 0will systematically address corruption and its impact on economic growth with all its member countries under new guidelines launched on Sunday.

-The stricter new policy also aims to tackle how rich countries contribute to corruption in the developing world by failing to prevent bribery and money laundering, or by allowing anonymous corporate ownership.

 “We know that corruption hurts the poor, hinders economic opportunity and social mobility, undermines trust in institutions, and causes social cohesion to unravel,” IMF Managing Director Christine Lagarde said in a statement.